emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 This document defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) Authenticated Encryption with Associated Data (AEAD) algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface, allowing it to be used with any keystream generator, not just 128-bit block ciphers.
 The main differences from GCM {{GCM}} are the introduction of an additional subkey Q, the derivation of fresh subkeys H and Q for each nonce, and the replacement of the GHASH function with the POLYVAL function from AES-GCM-SIV {{RFC8452}}, see {{GCM-SST}}.
 These changes enable truncated tags with near-ideal forgery probabilities, even against multiple forgery attacks, see {{Security}}.
 GCM-SST is designed for use in unicast security protocols with replay protection such as TLS {{RFC8446}}, QUIC {{RFC9000}}, SRTP {{RFC3711}}, and PDCP {{PDCP}}, where its authentication tag behaves like an ideal MAC, including reforgeability resistance.
 Compared to Poly1305 {{RFC7539}} and GCM {{RFC5116}}, GCM-SST can provide better integrity with less overhead.
 Its performance is similar to GCM {{GCM}}, with the two additional AES invocations compensated by the use of POLYVAL, the ”little-endian version” of GHASH, which is faster on little-endian architectures.
 GCM-SST retains the additive encryption characteristic of GCM, which enables efficient implementations on modern processor architectures, see {{Gueron}} and Section 2.4 of {{GCM-Update}}.

-This document also registers several GCM-SST instances using Advanced Encryption Standard (AES) {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256-256) {{Rijndael}} in counter mode as keystream generators and with tag lengths of 32, 64, 96, and 112 bits, see {{AES-GCM-SST}}.
+This document also registers several GCM-SST instances using Advanced Encryption Standard (AES) {{AES}} and Rijndael with 256-bit keys and blocks (Rijndael-256) {{Rijndael}} in counter mode as keystream generators and with tag lengths of 32, 64, 96, and 112 bits, see {{AES-GCM-SST}}.
 The authentication tags in all registered GCM-SST instances behave like ideal MACs, which is not the case at all for GCM {{GCM}}.
-3GPP has standardized the use of Rijndael-256-256 for authentication and key generation in 3GPP TS 35.234–35.237 {{WID23}}.
-NIST is anticipated to standardize Rijndael-256-256 {{Options}}, although there might be revisions to the key schedule.
-Rijndael-256-256 has very good performance on modern x86-64 platforms equipped with AES-NI and VAES instructions {{Ducker}}.
+3GPP has standardized the use of Rijndael-256 for authentication and key generation in 3GPP TS 35.234–35.237 {{WID23}}.
+NIST is anticipated to standardize Rijndael-256 {{Plans}}, although there might be revisions to the key schedule.
+Rijndael-256 has very good performance on modern x86-64 platforms equipped with AES-NI and VAES instructions {{Ducker}}.

 GCM-SST was originally developed by ETSI SAGE, under the name Mac5G, following a request from 3GPP, with several years of discussion and refinement contributing to its design {{SAGE23}}{{SAGE24}}.
 Mac5G is constructed similarly to the integrity algorithms used for SNOW 3G {{UIA2}} and ZUC {{EIA3}}.
 3GPP has decided to standardize GCM-SST for use with AES-256 {{AES}}, SNOW 5G {{SNOW}}, and ZUC-256 {{ZUC}} in 3GPP TS 35.240–35.248 {{WID24}}.